Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water

 Core-level ionization spectra were calculated at the MP2 level of theory with the cc-pCVTZ basis set (designed specifically for core states) for carbon and nitrogen atoms and a corresponding cc-pVTZ basis set for hydrogen atoms.
 For modeling the core-ionized states, we have used the maximum-overlap method (MOM)~\cite{Gilbert:JPCA112:13164} as implemented in the Q-Chem software (version 4.3)~\cite{Shao:MP113:184}.
-The aqueous solution was mimicked by the non-equilibrium polarizable-continuum model with integral equation formalism (IEF-PCM)~\cite{Cances:JCP107:3032} with the atomic radii from universal force field (UFF)~\cite{Rappe:JACS114:10024}.
-In total, core-ionization energies from 100 sampled geometries were obtained for every atom, \ie, one nitrogen and eight carbon atoms.
+The aqueous solution was mimicked by the non-equilibrium polarizable-continuum model with integral equation formalism (IEF-PCM)~\cite{Cances:JCP107:3032} with the atomic radii from universal force field (UFF)~\cite{Rappe:JACS114:10024} and the electrostatic scaling factor by which the sphere radius is multiplied $\alpha$ = 1.1.
+Note that IEF-PCM does not include non-electrostatic contributions and is, therefore, an approximative approach to the description of solvation.
+In total, core-ionization energies from 100 sampled geometries were obtained for every atom, \textit{i.e.}, one nitrogen and eight carbon atoms.
 The PE spectra of aqueous-phase indole were constructed as a sum of Gaussian functions centered at the respective calculated value of the ionization energies for each geometry.
 The standard-deviation parameter for every single Gaussian was set to 0.32~eV, obtained using the additional broadening model~\cite{Rubesova:JCC38:427}, and corresponds to the additional broadening arising from different configurations of solvating water molecules that were not explicitly included in our calculations.
+The model connects the spectral width to reorganization energy using an approximative "universal" relaxation frequency of water after the solute's ionization.
 The model required the reorganization energy of water molecules solvating indole, which we calculated as a difference between the energies calculated with the equilibrium and non-equilibrium versions of the PCM solvation model for the optimized indole geometry.
-The gas-phase PE spectra were generated with the same procedure except for the standard-deviation parameter that was set according to the Silverman's rule of thumb~\cite{Silverman:1986, Srsen:JCTC16:6428}.
+The gas-phase PE spectra were generated with the same procedure except for the standard-deviation parameter that was set according to Silverman's rule of thumb~\cite{Silverman:1986, Srsen:JCTC16:6428}.